Influence of a mass transfer stability criterion on double white dwarf populations: Implications for observations

-{Unfortunately, none of the simulations could explain all of the observational constraints of the DTDs.
+{Unfortunately, none of the simulations are equipped to explain all of the observational constraints of the DTDs.
 In Ge's model, there is a large discrepancy between the simulations and the observations for short delay time ($\lesssim 1\;\rm Gyr$) in the case of $\alpha_{\rm CE}=0.25$, and for long delay time ($\gtrsim 1\;\rm Gyr$) in the cases of $\alpha_{\rm CE} = 1.0,1.5$.
 The results suggest that there should be other channels contributing to the SNe Ia.
-For example, \citet{wangb2009} found that the single-degenerate model of WD + He star channel has a significant contribution to the SNe Ia with short delay times (see also \citealt{claeys2014}, and references therein), and WD+MS and WD+RGB channels can produce SNe Ia with long delay time \citep{wangb2010}.
-Besides, some variants of single-degenerate and double degenerate models may also have a contribution to the SNe Ia, such as the sub-Chandrasekhar mass model, single star model, and the delayed dynamical instability model, etc \citep{wangb2012}.
+For example, \citet{wangb2009} found that the single-degenerate model of WD + He star channel has a significant contribution to the SNe Ia with short delay times (see also \citealt{claeys2014}, and references therein), and WD+MS and WD+RGB channels can produce SNe Ia with long delay times \citep{wangb2010}.
+In addition, some variants of single-degenerate and double degenerate models may also have a contribution to the SNe Ia, such as the sub-Chandrasekhar mass model, the single-star model, and the delayed dynamical instability model, etc \citep{wangb2012}.
 We expect that the future observations of large samples of SNe Ia could set further constraints on SN Ia progenitor models.}